 Secondly, Place the palms on the floor.
 Your fingers should point forward.

 Thirdly, lift your body on your hands.
-Check that you arms are in straight line.
+Check that your arms are in a straight line.

 Fourthly, Straighten your back and head.
 Keep your eyesight on any object in front of you.
 Keep this position for the desired duration of time.

-The pose may be extended for a duration as long as it is comfortable to you.
-Initially, it is not possible to keep the position for more than a couple minutes.
+The pose may be extended for a duration as long as it is comfortable for you.
+Initially, it is not possible to keep the position for more than a couple of minutes.
 However, as the practice goes on, you can extend up to five or six minutes.

-Those who are having large amount of fat or hair in thigh region find it difficult to perform this posture.
+Those who are having a large amount of fat or hair in the thigh region find it difficult to perform this posture.
 Applying oil in that region may be of little help.

-On regular practice of Cockerel Pose, one may get the following benefits.
+The regular practice of Cockerel Pose gives all the benefits of the Lotus Position.
+In addition to that, one can get the following benefits.

 Strengthens the arms and shoulders

-Regular practice of Cockerel Pose strengthens the muscles of arms, shoulders and upper chest.
-As a result, the mobility and flexibility will get increased.
-Besides this, pain and ailments in the region gets eroded.
+Regular practice of Cockerel Pose strengthens the muscles of arms, shoulders, and upper chest.
+As a result, mobility and flexibility will get increased.
+Besides this, pain and ailments in the region get eroded.

 Increases the flexibility of hips and legs

 This practice helps to activate the Muladhara Chakra and awakens the Kundalini.
-By means of this, the yogi gets progress in the spiritual path.
+By means of this, the yogi gets progresses in the spiritual path.